xiewei18/xiewei18/README.md

 - ⚡ Fun fact: ...👋
 -->

 Hi there!
 I am currently a Ph.D.
 Candidate in Environmental Science.
-Still a bit green but keep ongoing!
+Still a bit green but keep growthing!

 Research focusing on: `Land Use` | `GIS` | `Urban Metabolism` | `System Analysis`